CiaranReilly1991/DeploymentHealthCheck/README.md

 3. Command to run the health check on a given deployment it "python DeploymentHealthCheck.py"
 4. The size of the cluster does not matter, if its a big cluster you maybe waiting a while.

+# GetVMInformation.py
+Gathers any details from the cluster VMs on site via SSH connectivity, and stores the information in a dictionary for later comparison

+# GetDSDInformation.py
+Parses DSD.ods files found on the deployment container for later testing and comparing

+# CompareDSDVM.py
+Test script where the extracted DSD information is compared with teh physical config found on a customer site

 Any questions contact me.